 This is usually a combination of excessive scar tissue around implants (Capsular Contracture) and inadequate tissue covering or hiding the implant.
 Even in successful cases, implants can be palpable on the sides or bottom of the breast as these are the areas of thinnest skin and least amount of natural tissue coverage.

 This is a common concern as implants age.
 With rupture, saline implants will lose volume and go flat over time.
 This can happen in days, weeks, or months.
-In this case, implants need to be replaced.
+In this case, replacement is necessary.
 For silicone implants, rupture can mean different things depending on their age.
-Prior to the FDA moratorium on silicone implants in 1992, silicone implants that ruptured would leak silicone that would migrate in the chest and armpit area.
-This necessitates removal, often requiring more extensive surgeries to remove all silicone and its resultant scar tissue.
-Implants placed today are “cohesive” or solid and do not migrate if the outer shell is ruptured.
+Prior to the FDA moratorium on silicone implants in 1992, silicone implants that ruptured would leak silicone.
+The loose silicone would then migrate in around the chest and armpit areas.
+This necessitated removal, often requiring more extensive surgeries to remove all silicone and its resultant scar tissue.
+Today, plastic surgeons use only “cohesive” or solid silicone breast implants.
+If rupture of the outer shell occurs, these solid silicone breast implants do not spread out.
 Secondary operations today are based on appearance of the breasts and other symptoms such as pain.

 This is a loss of the natural cleavage from disruption of the natural connection of the central chest and the breasts.
-This can be a result of over-aggressive muscle release, surgical error in making the pocket for the breast implant too big, or placing an implant that is too large and migration of the implant centrally over time.
-This is a very difficult problem to fix.
-Someone with Dr. Zenn’s expertise is required for a successful result.
+This can be a result of over-aggressive muscle release caused by a surgical error in making the pocket for the implant.
+Too big a pocket for placing the breast implant allows migration of the implant toward the center of the chest over time.

 The term “bottoming out” refers to too much settling of the breast implant over time so the implant sits below the natural fold of the breast.
 In this case, the upper part of the breast appears empty, and the nipple appears to be too high on the breast mound.
 This is due to overly aggressive dissection, dividing the natural fold of the breast which allows the implant to move too low.
-This also results from choosing an implant that is too big.
+This also results from choosing an implant that is too big for your body type.